Total BTC Received: 0.4752 BTC

 Download supporting documentation

 Campaign is completed.
 Bitcoin exchange and bank transfer documents can be downloaded above.
-Once the documents regarding the spending of the funds are available, they will be included here as well.
+Documents regarding the bank transfers to the supported family have been included.

 The BitHope Foundation Team